History of Cody’s Contribution to the Functional Arts

 Buffalo Bill Historical Center (now the Buffalo Bill Center of the West) exhibited Interior West: The Craft and Style of Thomas Molesworth.
 The opening of the exhibition reflected an increase in the popularity of Western Design, as national publications featured Molesworth and contemporary western furniture and clothing designers.

-Master Artisans Guild, a group led by Mike Patrick, a local furniture maker and artisan, hosted the first Western Design Conference at Old Trail Town in Cody, WY.
+Master Artisans Guild, a group led by Mike Patrick, a local furniture maker and artisan, hosted the Western Design Conference at Old Trail Town in Cody, WY.

 Cody Western Artisans Guild hosted the first Cody High Style exhibition, a tradition that continued at the Buffalo Bill Center of the West from 2007-2012.